Michael Rezendes

-Michael Rezendes is an American journalist and a member of the global investigative team at Associated Press.
-He is the recipient of a Pulitzer Prize for his investigative work for The Boston Globe.
-Since joining the Globe he has covered presidential, state and local politics, and was a weekly essayist, roving national correspondent, city hall bureau chief, and the deputy editor for national news.
+Michael Rezendes is an American journalist who shared a Pulitzer Prize and other awards for his investigative work at The Boston Globe.
+He is currently a member of the global investigative team at The Associated Press.

 Personal life and education

 Rezendes is of Portuguese descent, born in Maine.
 He graduated from Boston University with a BA in English and with an MFA from American Film Institute.
 In 2008 and 2009, he was the recipient of a John S. Knight journalism fellowship at Stanford University.

 Career

 Before arriving at The Boston Globe, Rezendes was a staff writer at The Washington Post, and a government and politics reporter for the San Jose Mercury News and the Boston Phoenix.
 He was also a contributing writer at Boston magazine and the editor of the East Boston Community News.

-He joined The Boston Globe in 1989, and moved to Associated Press in the Spring of 2019.
+He joined The Boston Globe in 1989, where he covered presidential, state and local politics, and was a weekly essayist, roving national correspondent, city hall bureau chief, and the deputy editor for national news.
+He moved to The Associated Press in the spring of 2019.